robstoll/atrium/README.md

 [specifications of the `ITranslationSupplier`s](https://github.com/robstoll/atrium/tree/master/core/atrium-core-impl-robstoll-lib/src/test/kotlin/ch/tutteli/atrium/reporting/translating) for an example how you have to configure the `ReporterBuilder`.

-Notice, Atrium does not yet support generating multiple reports (in different languages) -- but Atrium is designed to support this use case.
+Notice, Atrium does not yet support generating multiple reports (e.g., in different languages) in the same test run -- but Atrium is designed to support this use case.
 Hence, if you need this feature, then please let me know it by writing a [feature request](https://github.com/robstoll/atrium/issues/new?title=[Feature]).